kyonifer/koma/README.md

 ## Functionality

 ### Math Functions
-Matrices have useful map functions that return matrices for chaining operations (see [here] (golem-core/src/golem/extensions.kt) for a complete list).
+Matrices have useful map functions that return matrices for chaining operations (see [here](golem-core/src/golem/extensions.kt) for a complete list).

 ```Kotlin